Hongyu0329/rag/PROJECT_GUIDE.md

 - **Migration Guide**: `/docs/migration_guide.md`

 For more detailed configuration options and advanced features, refer to the documentation in the `/docs` directory.

+*This guide provides a complete reference for understanding and resolving NVIDIA RAG pipeline issues.
+The implemented solution provides a robust, production-ready RAG system that bypasses all identified server bugs while maintaining full functionality.*